LindaBetz/Network_CT_Stress/README.md

 2) Code_Supplementary_Analysis.R provides code to reproduce findings and plots reported in the supplementary file.

-3) Weighted adjacency matrices containing the partial correlation coefficients for the Gaussian Graphical Models reported in the paper.
+3) Weighted_adjacency_matrices.zip provides the weighted adjacency matrices containing the partial correlation coefficients for the Gaussian Graphical Models reported in the paper as .csv-files.

 Data required for the analysis is available at https://www.icpsr.umich.edu/icpsrweb/: